Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

-Common types of accounts that require beneficiary designations include retirement accounts like IRAs and 401(k)s, life insurance policies, annuities, and payable-on-death or transfer-on-death bank and brokerage accounts.
-These accounts allow you to name one or more beneficiaries to receive the assets directly upon your death.
-Properly managing these designations is important to ensure assets are distributed according to your wishes and to avoid probate delays.
-Each type of account may have specific rules and forms for naming beneficiaries.
+Common types of accounts that use beneficiary designations include retirement accounts such as IRAs and 401(k)s, life insurance policies, annuities, and payable-on-death or transfer-on-death bank and brokerage accounts.
+These instruments typically allow you to name one or more beneficiaries who will receive the proceeds directly upon your death.
+Because rules vary by account type and institution, it is important to confirm each custodian’s specific requirements for naming beneficiaries.
+Properly completing and filing beneficiary forms for these accounts prevents unwanted probate and helps ensure that proceeds go to the intended recipients without unnecessary delay.